If caring for a loved one leaves you frustrated and angry at times, that's normal — but you don't have to go it alone.

 Get out of your comfort zone.
 Caregiver support groups are underutilized, often because people think they don't have the time or feel self-conscious about speaking about personal subjects with strangers.
 As Jacobs puts it, "There are a lot of introverts in this world."
 Try to push yourself through your resistance and take the plunge.

-Check out eldercare.gov and other key resources.
-At eldercare.gov, you can use the Eldercare Locator (type in your ZIP code) to find your local Office on Aging and other resources or search for caregiver services.
-The Alzheimer's Association and CancerCare websites also offer support group information.
+Check out the Eldercare Locator and other key resources.
+You can use the federal government's Eldercare Locator (type in your ZIP code) to find your local Office on Aging and other resources or search for caregiver services.
+The Alzheimer's Association and CancerCare also offer support group information.

 Find out what the format is.
 Does the group have a facilitator?
 Some groups have a trained leader, others don't.
 You may prefer one over the other.
 And ask about the group's confidentiality policy.
 You'll want one that follows Las Vegas-style rules: What's said in the group stays in the group.